Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 ### RFQ Taker

 After connecting and authenticating with Valorem Trade, we can now make requests to the RFQ service.
-Here we will request a quite to buy an option, and listen for quote responses.
+Here we will request a quote to buy an option, and listen for responses.
 The full working example can be found [here](https://github.com/valorem-labs-inc/exchange-proto/blob/main/examples/RFQ_taker.ts).

-Note: the below code is for demonstration purposes only so you should creat your own robust steam handling for production.
+Note: the below code is for demonstration purposes only so you should create your own robust stream handling for production.

 ```typescript
 import { RFQ } from '../gen/rfq_connect';